 Prevention assistance can assist households with late rent and/or utility shut off payments.
 Homeless Assistance is to assist households with a one-time deposit and/or 1st month's rent payment to move into new housing if the household is already homeless and not eligible for Coordinated Entry (CE).
 Households seeking rapid rehousing (RRH) programs must have a housing assessment via coordinated entry (CE) and be placed on the priority list for Coordinated Entry (CE).

 Please click on the link below to obtain a contact list of the currently funded FHPAP providers in Ramsey County or, to access the prevention providers only, please click on the attached pdf further below.

 EMERGENCY SOLUTIONS GRANT (ESG)

 Emergency Solutions Grant (ESG) is available to St. Paul residents through Ramsey County via a Joint Powers Agreement (JPA) with the City of St. Paul.
 ESG funds can be used for street outreach, operational costs of emergency shelters, rapidly rehouse homeless individuals and families (through Coordinated Entry), and/or to prevent individuals/families from becoming homeless (ie: late rent assistance and/or utility shut off assistance).
-For more information on ESG funds or to receive a list of funded agencies, please contact: Loni Aadalen at 651-266-4116 or please refer to the attachment below "FY2019 ESG PROVIDERS".
+For more information on ESG funds or to receive a list of funded agencies, please refer to the attachment below "FY2019 ESG PROVIDERS".